Canadian public debt: Historical context

 Successive years of federal budget deficits in the 1980s and early 1990s, and a rising debt to GDP ratio, led to concerns about debt sustainability.
 The federal government's deficit reached 8% measured as a share of GDP in 1983 and 1984, and from 1985 to 1990 Canada's public debt increased sharply from $USD166 billion to $USD290 billion with compounding interest accounting for more than 80% of the increase.
 In 1990, then Prime Minister Brian Mulroney introduced a budget that included a two-year freeze on health care and post-secondary education transfers to the provinces, the elimination of cash grants to businesses, and a 5% cap on spending increases for foreign aid and the military.
-Plans to privatize Petro-Canada were also announced, a continuation of the privatization program that began in the 1980s which included sales of 23 of Canada's 61 crown corporations, Air Canada, Havilland Aircraft of Canada, Canadian Arsenals, and Connaught Laboratories These measures were expected to decrease the federal deficit from $USD25.3 billion to $USD8.3 billion by 1995.
+Plans to privatize Petro-Canada were also announced, and a continuation of the privatization program that began in the 1980s which included sales of 23 of Canada's 61 crown corporations, including Air Canada, De Havilland Aircraft of Canada, Canadian Arsenals, and Connaught Laboratories.
+These measures were expected to decrease the federal deficit from $USD25.3 billion to $USD8.3 billion by 1995.

 An editorial in The Wall Street Journal in 1995 said Canada might need an International Monetary Fund bailout and called Canada "an honorary member of the Third World."
 When Jean Chretien became Prime Minister in November 1993, he undertook a fiscal consolidation that was achieved mainly by big spending reductions.
 The ratio of spending cuts to tax hikes was seven-to-one.
-Tax revenues could not be boosted by much partly because Canada's top marginal income tax rate was already around 55%.
+Tax revenues could not be boosted by much, partly because Canada's top marginal income tax rate was already around 55%.
 The policy shift represented "the biggest reduction in Canadian government spending since demobilization after World War Two."
-By FY 1995-1996 the federal net debt to GDP ratio peaked at 68%, and a budget surplus was achieved within four years.
+By the fiscal year 1995/96 the federal net debt to GDP ratio peaked at 68%, and a budget surplus was achieved within four years.